DataBiosphere/toil/docs/running/cwl.rst

 specified should be run using the Singularity container engine instead of the Docker container engine.

-``--jobStore``: Path to a folder that already exists, which will contain the Toil jobstore and all related job-tracking information.
+``--jobStore``: Path to a parent folder that already exists, which will contain the Toil jobstore and all related job-tracking information.

 ``--batchSystem``: Use the specified HPC or Cloud-based cluster platform.